Using A Home Equity Loan On An Investment Property: A Guide

 Home Equity Loan Overview

-The advantage of taking out a home equity loan is that the funds can be used for nearly any purpose.
-And you’ll receive a fixed interest rate on your loan, so your monthly payments will stay the same each month, making them easier to budget for.
+Borrowers can use the funds from a home equity loan for nearly any purpose.
+They receive a fixed interest rate on their loan, so their monthly payments stay the same each month – making it easier to budget for loan repayment.

 Can You Get A Home Equity Loan To Buy An Investment Property?

-Yes, you can use a home equity loan to purchase an investment or rental property.
-But there are risks involved with using a home equity loan to buy an investment property, such as putting your primary residence at risk if you default on the loan.
+Yes, you can use a home equity loan to purchase an investment or rental property – but you should understand the risks involved.
+And there’s a real risk of losing your primary residence if you default on the loan.

 Requirements For A Home Equity Loan To Buy A Rental Property

-Before you can take out a home equity loan to purchase an investment property, you’ll need to meet the following requirements:
+You must meet the following requirements to take out a home equity loan to purchase an investment property:

-• Credit score: Lenders will look for excellent credit, so you’ll need a credit score of 680 or higher to qualify for a home equity loan.
+• Credit score: Lenders require a credit score of at least 680 or higher to qualify for a home equity loan.

-• Debt-to-income ratio: You’ll need a maximum debt-to-income ratio of 50%.
+• Debt-to-income ratio: Lenders may accept a maximum debt-to-income ratio of 50%.

-The Pros And Cons Of Using A Home Equity Loan To Buy An Investment Property
+The Pros And Cons Of Using A Home Equity Loan On A Rental Property

-There are advantages and disadvantages to using a home equity loan to purchase an investment property.
+Using a home equity loan to purchase an investment property has advantages and disadvantages.
 Here are a few things you should consider before taking out a home equity loan:

 Pros